- Normal precautions

 - Local Laws and Customs

 There are ongoing regional tensions and, in the event of any incidents, you should monitor local media reports and follow the advice of the local authorities.

 There is a high threat from terrorism.
 Attacks could be targeted at Westerners or Western interests.
 Please be especially vigilant and practice good security awareness.

 Passengers should contact their airline or travel provider for information on cancelled or rescheduled flights.
-You should be aware of the possibility of flight changes or cancellations, particularly for transit routes, and confirm travel details and transit rules with your airline or travel provider.
+There are no direct flights between Ireland and Kuwait.
+If transiting through another location when travelling to or from Kuwait, you should be aware of the possibility of flight changes or cancellations, consult travel advice for your transit country and confirm travel details with the airline.

 The Kuwaiti Government automatically extended visit and residency visas of those in Kuwait that expired after 1 March to 30 November 2020.
 A small number were subsequently extended for a further three months.
 This only applies to visa holders already in Kuwait.
 If you hold valid Kuwaiti residency and are outside Kuwait, your residency is now valid until its expiry date, and does not automatically expire after 6 months outside Kuwait.

 If you are in Kuwait, you should monitor developments regularly and follow the advice of local authorities.